Axway-University-1/apim-hands-on-labs/Dev-Day3-Lab-5/README.md

 The new version will do the following :
 * Validate the customer purchase (Billing backend service).
 If the customer has paid for the order, the service will acknowledge it
 * Indicate the stock availability (OMS backend service).
 The service indicates if the order is in stock
-* Show the delivery status (Shipping mockup service).
+* Show the delivery status (Shipping partner mockup service).
 If the order has been shipped, it will return the status OK
 * Merge the 3 services and provide a status with all information

 Users will try the new service with **API Portal** and **OAuth** authentication